 OUR AREAS OF

-Texas and New Mexico Laws Regarding Operating 18 Wheeler Vehicles
+Texas and New Mexico’s Respective Laws on Operating 18 Wheeler Vehicles

 The life of a semi driver is by no means easy.
 Many employers demand long hours and strict deadlines.
-These demands are what often lead to fatigued drivers behind the wheel of powerful 18 wheelers.
+These demands are often the result of fatigued drivers behind the wheel of powerful 18 wheelers.
 In Texas and New Mexico, truck drivers are required to adhere to federal regulations that are meant to provide safer roads for the entire nation.

 A few of the state regulations include: